May 15, 2019

 Richmond, VA 23219

 Preservation Virginia is partnering with the University of Oklahoma Center for the Study of American Indian Law and Policy to host, “John Marshall, the Supreme Court and the Trail of Tears,” May 15, 2019 at the Library of Virginia.
-Registration will be available in the coming weeks.
 The symposium will feature a panel discussion about the impacts and legacy of the Marshall Trilogy cases.

 What are the Marshall Trilogy cases?